-- 17.01 (a) Ironworker and Welder apprentices shall serve a three year apprenticeship, divided into three levels of twelve months, or 1500 hours, each, except for an Ironworker Generalist who will continue to serve four levels of nine months or 1125 hours each.
-Apprentices must attend and pass the appropriate technical training courses to advance to the next level. - (b) The apprentice's next period increase will become effective on the first pay period following the date the apprentice presents to his Employer the letter received from the Apprenticeship Board notifying them of successful completion of a schooling period unless the apprentice's anniversary date has not been reached.
-In that case the increase will become effective on the first pay period following the anniversary date.
-An apprentice will receive his increase to journeyman rate on the first pay period following the date his ticket becomes effective. - 17.02 Apprentices shall be dispatched to work with Journeymen Ironworkers on the maximum basis of one apprentice to one Journeymen employed on the job.
-The Employer and Union may agree to vary the apprentice to journeyman ratio. - 17.03 Where Ironworkers are employed on application of sheeting, ornamental and finishing work, the ratio of not more than one Apprentice to one Journeymen will apply on such work.
-The Employer and Union may agree to vary the apprentice to journeyman ratio. - 17.04 Each Union Apprentice member, after a reasonable probationary period (not to exceed 180 days) will be required to show proof of indentureship.
-Every candidate for membership in the Ironworker Trade shall appear before the Examining Committee of the respective locals. - 17.05 The Apprentice shall meet terms and obligations as set out by the trustees of the Alberta Ironworkers Apprenticeship and Training Program or Fund.
+- 17.01 (a) Reinforcing Ironworker apprentices shall serve a two (2) year apprenticeship, divided into four (4) levels of 750 hours each.
+Apprentices must attend and pass the appropriate technical training courses to advance from the 70% rate of the second level to the 80% rate in the third level. - (b) The apprentice's next period increase will become effective on the first (1st) pay period following the date the apprentice presents to their Employer the letter received from the Apprenticeship Board notifying them of successful completion of a schooling period unless the apprentice's anniversary date has not been reached.
+In that case the increase will become effective on the first (1st) pay period following the anniversary date.
+An apprentice will receive their increase to journeyperson rate on the first (1st) pay period following the date their ticket becomes effective. - 17.02 Apprentices shall be dispatched to work with Journeyperson Ironworkers on the maximum basis of one (1) apprentice to one (1) Journeyperson employed on the job.
+The Employer and Union may agree to vary the apprentice to journeyperson ratio. - 17.03 Each Union Apprentice member, after a reasonable probationary period (not to exceed 180 days) will be required to show proof of indentureship.
+Every candidate for membership in the Ironworker Trade shall appear before the Examining Committee of the respective locals.

+17.04 The Apprentice shall meet terms and obligations as set out by the trustees of the Alberta Ironworkers Apprenticeship and Training Program or Fund.

-ARTICLE EIGHTEEN - STATUTORY HOLIDAYS
+ARTICLE EIGHTEEN - HOLIDAYS